Adroiti/docs-for-code-review-tools/Bandit-B403.md

 ## Description

-This module not secure against erroneous or maliciously constructed data.
+This module is not secure against erroneous or maliciously constructed data.
 Consider possible security implications before use.

 This rule checks for the following imports: